 A commentary is a short article describing an author’s personal experience of a specific topic, or accompanying an original article in the same issue.
 It should outline the various viewpoints that exist.
 A commentary is usually commissioned; unsolicited commentaries should be discussed with the editor (email: smjsma.org.sg) before submission.
-It should consist of an Unstructured Abstract (optional) and Keywords, and text organised according to the following headings:
+The text should be organised according to the following headings:

 - Relevant section headings of the author's choice

 Commentaries should be about 1,000-1,500 words, with no more than 2 figures/tables.
 References should be limited to only those that support the argument.
 Commentaries should not have an Abstract.

 These are short case studies reporting relatively rare but well-recognised radiological abnormalities, or having radiological images of educational value.
 The illustrative material should be of interest to general clinicians and trainees in various specialties.
 It should consist of an Unstructured Abstract (≤ 150 words) and Keywords (≤ 5) appended at the end of the article.
 There should be a maximum of 4 authors.
 The text should be organised according to the following headings: